-I will give you some of the Preamble or back story to give you a better scope of how things unfolded.
+I will give you some of the back story to give you a better scope of how things unfolded.

 I met a nice Chinese girl by fate via a group chat on WeChat (Chinese App similar to Facebook).
 After having several long relationships, I prided myself on the fact that I never got anyone pregnant.
 I was always very responsible and I wanted to wait for the right person and the right time so I could provide a comfortable life for a wife and child.
 Six months in we decided to get engaged and she demanded a baby immediately.
 I recall the first time she met somebody disabled mother would had a stroke about two years earlier.
 She got down on one knee and promised her she would marry me and bring her another grandchild soon.
 My sister gave her her first grandchild.
 Nevertheless it made my mother cry and my mother accepted her with open arms as easily as I did.
 She was pregnant soon after and I felt blessed.
 I have always wanted to be a father.
 An amazing father quite the opposite of my own who left me and my sister as toddlers.

 Anyways, is new, Young and Beautiful Chinese woman entered my life and I ran with it!
 I dove into it with all of my heart!
 We never fought, until she became pregnant.
 I believe a serious mental illness began taking her over.
 In addition to that, extremely wealthy parents in China were constantly making offers that included cars and property, in their best effort to entice her to convince me to pack up and return to China with her.
 The reason being that I had no family here to assist with the arrival of our new child and she had a huge family there who can help after childbirth.
 She loves her mom dearly , but still she politely declined.
 Her mom, much like my own mother is persistent and did not let up.
 She even contacted me and made me offers, I too politely declined well I assured her I could make sure her daughter’s every need was met.